EU to urge mediation with Russia over Ukraine

 Tensions reached new heights when Moscow persuaded Ukrainian President Viktor Yanukovich to reject a trade deal with the EU in November, a decision that sparked three months of mass protests that ended with his overthrow.

-One decision that could be agreed by EU foreign ministers is asset freezes against Ukrainians accused of misappropriating public funds, similar to measures taken by Austria, Switzerland and Liechtenstein last week.
+One decision that could be agreed by EU foreign ministers is asset freezes against Ukrainians accused of misappropriating public funds, similar to measures taken by Austria, Switzerland and Lichtenstein last week.

 Austria announced on Saturday that it was blocking the bank accounts of Yanukovich and 17 others, following a request by Ukraine's new authorities.
 Ukraine's new leaders have accused Yanukovich of embezzling as much as $37 billion in three years.

-(Additional reporting by Robert-Jan Bartunek and Robin Emmott; Editing by Will Waterman and Giles Elgood)
+(Additional reporting by Robert-Jan Bartunek and Robin Emmott; Editing by Will Waterman)